 When you leave the military, the biggest question is "what's next?"
 It's a scary job market right now, but the skills you've received in the military make you highly marketable.
 The Legion sponsors dozens of veterans hiring fairs each year, and our employment experts also provide tips to writing resumes, networking and making a strong impression in the interview process.

-The Labor Department, the Veterans' Employment and Training Service and the Employment and Training Administration's Job Corps will offer veterans hands-on training in 100 career fields.
+The Veterans' Employment and Training Service and the Employment and Training Administration's Job Corps are partnering in a demonstration project

 The American Legion invites veterans to attend the Annual Business Conference, Aug.
 31-Sept.
 1 in Milwaukee - the site of the 92nd National Convention.